peterjtracey/timezoneWidget/README.md

 # timezoneWidget
 This is a jQuery plugin with corresponding server code (currently PHP only) which draws a timezone selection widget.
-The plugin has an option (guessUserTimezone, default false) to automatically guess a users timezone).
+The plugin has an option (guessUserTimezone, default false) to automatically guess a user's timezone.
 The server class in PHP includes a method generating the JSON timezone data, validating submitted timezones, and a helper to get a region for a timezone name (from the DateTimeZone PHP class).

 Contributions for JSON data generation in other languages are welcome.